 AAP-CA Position: Support

-The American Academy of Pediatrics, California (AAP-CA), representing over 5,000 California pediatricians, strongly supports proposed legislation AB 2315 (Quirk-Silva) to develop guidelines for the use of telehealth technology in public schools, including charter schools, to provide mental health and behavioral health services to pupils.
+The American Academy of Pediatrics, California (AAP-CA), representing over 5,000 California pediatricians, respectfully urges your signature on proposed legislation AB 2315 (Quirk-Silva) to develop guidelines for the use of telehealth technology in public schools to provide mental health and behavioral health services to pupils.

-Pediatrician members of AAP California Chapters 1, 2, 3 and 4 statewide strongly support proposed legislation AB 2315 (Quirk-Silva) and urge you to vote AYE.
+Pediatrician members of AAP California Chapters 1, 2, 3 and 4 statewide respectfully urge your signature on AB 2315 (Quirk-Silva).
 Thank you for your public service and leadership on behalf of the health and wellbeing of children, youth, and families in California.

 Chief Executive Officer, American Academy of Pediatrics, California